sahithyandev/s1/src/content/docs/programming-fundamentals/c-book/11-operating-system.md

 application over DOS; GUI was issuing DOS commands.
 Windows 98 also supported multitasking.
 Closed source and paid.

 Supports most of the hardware and software components.
-Mostly used OS in the consumer market.
-However, compared to some other OSs Windows is not so stable, does not use resources in an effective way and have many security issues.
+Most used OS in the consumer market.

 ### UNIX

-Has many variants and versions which are still being used.
-It was developed as a time-sharing system for minicomputers and was initially mostly used by universities.
+Developed as a time-sharing system for minicomputers and was initially mostly used by universities.
 Very stable.
 Highly reputed for its security, reliability, robustness, and performance.
+Led to many variants.

-It was developed by engineers for engineers.
+Developed by engineers for engineers.
 Therefore, it was harder for an average person to effectively use UNIX or any of its variants.
 As a result, UNIX was not so popular among the average users.
 However, modern variants with GUIs are much better in terms of user friendliness.

 ### Linux